erhant/polenta/README.md

 > [!TIP]
 >
-> All code snippets below are valid Polenta code.
+> All code shown below are valid Polenta code.
+To follow along, you can use the REPL installed above!

 ### Statements